GreatFruitOmsk/pyqtdeploy-mirror/doc/sysroot.rst

     ``DIR`` is the name of a directory containing the source archives used to build the components specified in the JSON file.
 It may be specified any number of times and each directory will be searched in turn.
+If it is omitted then the current directory is searched.

 .. option:: --sysroot DIR